 First Year Paper

 In order to qualify for the Comprehensive Examination, probationary doctoral candidates have to submit a Thesis Plan by the deadline specified in the Academic Calendar.
 The Thesis Plan should be 2-3 pages long (without the bibliography), and it should be a summary of the research planned for the doctoral dissertation.
 It should include a description of the problem or area the candidate is planning to investigate; the planned direction of the research; and what is hoped to be the novel contribution made by the dissertation.
-A literature overview should be included as well.
 In the Comprehensive Examination, students give a ten-minute presentation of their Thesis Plan and are asked questions on it.

 Probationary doctoral candidates who completed their 8-credit coursework, submitted their First Year Paper and their Thesis Plan, and have a 3.00 or higher GPA for their courses, can take the Comprehensive Examination.
 In the examination, students give a ten-minute presentation of their Thesis Plan and answer questions on their Thesis Plan and First Year Paper.